 Retention is a growing challenge, and AI helps HR teams predict and prevent attrition.

 • Data analysis: AI reviews performance scores, feedback, and tenure data to identify employees who may be at risk of leaving.
+Businesses can learn from the top AI and ML trends reshaping the future to see how predictive analytics is being applied across industries.

 • Targeted action: Managers can offer personalized support, flexible schedules, or development programs based on these predictions.
+Many organizations also work with an experienced AI consulting company to design and implement engagement strategies powered by AI.

 • Wellness personalization: AI systems deliver nudges reminding employees to use benefits or wellness resources.